aiven/aiven-docs/docs/products/grafana/concepts/grafana-features.md

 title: Aiven for Grafana® features
 ---

 Aiven for Grafana® is a fully managed open-source monitoring, visualization, and alerting suite designed for your metrics.
 It features ready-made, customizable dashboards and plug-and-play integrations to facilitate the seamless operations of entire systems, ensuring smooth functionality.

-Key features of Aiven for Grafana® include:

 ## Quick and flexible deployment options